MarcL/marclittlemore.com/src/pages/talks.md

 If you'd like me to come and speak at your event then get in touch [here](/contact) or via [Twitter]({{socialMedia.twitter.url}}).

-{% include articleList, collection: collections.talk %}
+{% include partials/articleList, collection: collections.talk %}